bodzhang/openenclave/docs/DesignDocs/SGX_0-base_Enclave.md

 ![0-base layout](0-base.PNG "0-base Enclave Memory Layout")

 In a typical SGX application, `ENCLAVE_START` is selected by the OS memory manager, and `SECS.BASEADDR` is set to match `ENCLAVE_START`.
-The committed Enclave page's linear address offset from SECS.BASEADDR is included in the Enclave measurement.
+In SGX, the committed Enclave page's linear address offset from SECS.BASEADDR is included in the Enclave measurement.
 In the case that `SECS.BASEADDR` = `ENCLAVE_START`, the OS memory manager can place [`ENCLAVE_START`, `ENCLAVE_END`] at different linear address, and the Enclave measurement will not be affected.
 With `SECS.BASEADDR` set to 0, `ENCLAVE_START` must be a predetermined linear address, selected at Enclave signing time.
 Both Windows and Linux memory manager APIs support reserving memory at preferred linear address.
 Those APIs can be used to support placing the 0-base SGX Enclave in the memory location required.
 Typically, the OS memory manager does not allow reserving address below certain threshold.
 For Linux, the threshold is typically 4KB or 64KB, and configurable by the system admin.
 For Windows, the threshold is 64KB.
-Selecting a `ENCLAVE_START` value much higher the typical threshold, especially for Linux, makes sure the enclave can be loaded on most systems.
+Selecting a `ENCLAVE_START` value much higher than the typical threshold, especially for Linux, makes sure the enclave can be loaded on most systems.
+The Enclave Loader does not need to reserve the linear address range between `SECS.BASEADDR`=0 and `SECS.SIZE` for the Enclave.
+It should reserve the memory range starting from `ENCLAVE_START`, in this case, predefined at Enclave signing time, with a size smaller than `SECS.SIZE`.

 It's possible to support multiple 0-base Enclaves in a single process.
+The SGX CPU does not require each Enclave, even in a single process, to have an unique Enclave Linear Range, not overlapping with any other Enclaves.
+The SGX CPU does enforce that any EPC page must only belong to a single Enclave, the code inside an Enclave can only access EPC pages belong to itself, and any linear address to EPC page mapping cannot be changed after the EPC page is added to an Enclave.
+With these policies enforced by the SGX CPU, if a malicious OS  manipulates the Page Table Entries and attempts to circumvent Enclave memory access control or to trick the code inside an Enclave to access EPC pages belong to another Enclave, the attack will be detected and blocked.
+Within any committed page in a process, a normal-behaving OS only allows a single mapping (between the linear address and the physical address) for any specific linear address.
+As a result, when running multiple Enclaves within a single process, each Enclave must have a unique, non-overlapping [`ENCLAVE_START`, `ENCLAVE_END`] range (linear address of each committed EPC pages of an Enclave is within that range), within the process.
+For a 0-base Enclave, The linear address range between `SECS.BASEADDR`=0 and `ENCLAVE_START` does not have any committed EPC page, nor is reserved by the Enclave Loader.
+From the OS' point of view, that linear address range is available for another 0-base Enclave's reserved memory range, as long as the second enclave's [`ENCLAVE_START`, `ENCLAVE_END`] range can fit within.
+For each 0-base Enclave within a process, the ECALL/OCALL marshalling buffer and any shared memory an Enclave needs to access must be allocated above the Enclave's `SECS.SIZE` value.

-Each Enclave must have a predetermined unique, non-overlapping [`ENCLAVE_START`, `ENCLAVE_END`] range.
-The ECALL/OCALL marshalling buffer and any shared memory an Enclave needs to access must be allocated above the Enclave's `SECS.SIZE` value.
-Running multiple instance of a single 0-base Enclave in a single process won't be possible, as each instance must be loaded at exactly the same [`ENCLAVE_START`, `ENCLAVE_END`] range to maintain the Enclave measurement.
+Running multiple instance of a single 0-base Enclave in a single process won't be possible, as each instance would has to be loaded at exactly the same [`ENCLAVE_START`, `ENCLAVE_END`] range to maintain the Enclave measurement, which is not possible within a single process.

 ## Support SGX Enclave with SECS.BASEADDR set to 0